XCMer/fuzzy-window-switcher/README.md

 The hotkey is configurable (see the config section).

+Apart from this, you can also double-click on any window to open it.

 ## Configuration

 The default hotkey is `F11`.
 You can change this by creating a `.fuzzy-windows` file in your home directory.
 The contents would be something like: